ElementsProject/lightning/README.md

 ### Opening A Channel

-First you need to transfer some funds to `lightningd` so that it can open a channel:
+You first need to transfer some funds to `lightningd` so that it can open a channel:

 ```bash